 In early June, it was a sunny afternoon that Anne Shirley first stepped out of the train at Bright River Station and stepped right into our hearts.
 There was just something about this unassuming little girl with red hair who was orphaned at a really young age that tugged at our heartstrings.
-It is not just Anne Shirley but the whole of Avonlea – the village in which the titular Green Gables is situated and Anne’s new home – and its inhabitants that captivates the readers.
+It is not just Anne Shirley but the whole of Avonlea – the village in which the titular Green Gables is situated and Anne’s new home – and its inhabitants that captivate the readers.
 This beautiful little village in Prince Edward Island, Canada, provides a picturesque landscape with its wholesome inhabitants and makes for a really great setting for the book.
 Reading this book is an experience unlike no other, an experience that cannot be diminished anytime soon.

 Anne of Green Gables (Review)